 Benjamin Franklin famously asked himself the same self-improvement question every night: “What good have I done today?”

 Regardless of how the day went, successful people avoid that pessimistic spiral of negative self-talk, knowing that it will only create more stress.
-Taking a few moments to think about what went right over the course of the day can put you in a positive, grateful mood which, leads to better sleep, giving you the energy and clarity to face whatever the next day holds.
+Taking a few moments to think about what went right over the day can put you in a positive, grateful mood, leading to better sleep and giving you energy and clarity.